Your browser knows too much

 1. What is browser fingerprinting?

-2. Why it’s powerful and hard to stop
+2. Why it’s so powerful (and Hard to Stop)

 III.
 Tools to beat the trackers